Keeping children healthy and safe

 2-1-1 Child Care makes it easy to find spots in child care programs in your area.
 Dial 2-1-1 or 800-505-1000.
 You can also use the Child Care Finder on their website

 2-1-1 Child Care keeps track of programs in Connecticut, so they’ll know about any open spots.
-While some programs had to close during COVID-19, many never did — and others have reopened since.

 Are you struggling to pay for food during the emergency?
 Need emotional support — or answers to questions about your child’s behavior?
 Check out supports for families during COVID-19.